The Sub 3:30 Marathon: Essential Guide + Training Plan

 Speed Work

-Your other workout day will be on Wednesdays.
-These workouts will start out around 8 miles but will progress up to 12-17 miles.
+Your other workout day will be Wednesdays.
+These workouts will start at around 8 miles and progress to 12-17 miles.

 These will be a mixture of intervals and tempos.

-For these workouts, we will be focusing on half-marathon pace to help improve your speed and running economy.
+For these workouts, we will focus on half-marathon pace to help improve your speed and running economy.

-There will also be some workouts on the down weeks where we focus on critical velocity (CV) pace.
-These workouts are a bit faster and designed to work on your overall speed.
+On the down weeks, we will also have workouts that focus on critical velocity (CV) pace.
+These workouts are a bit faster and designed to improve overall speed.

 There is no such thing as a sure thing when it comes to training.
 There are no guarantees that any plan will get you to run a certain time.

-However, if you have been consistently running for several months and follow this plan, you stand a good chance of seeing 3:20 and change when you cross the finish line.
+However, if you have been consistently running for several months and follow this plan, you stand a good chance of seeing 3:25 and change when you cross the finish line.
+Let’s break that 3:30 marathon barrier!

 Download the Sub-3:30 Marathon Training Plan For Free: